EnriqueInTech/post-install-config/README.md

   <strong>3.
 Configure A New Department:</strong><br>
   - Click on the Agents tab and select Departments.<br>
   - Click on Add New Department.<br>
-  - For Parent, select Support from the drop-down options.
+  - For Parent, select Support from the drop-down options.<br>
   - For Name, type SysAdmins for the new department we'll be creating.<br>
   - Click on Create Dept at the bottom.
 </p>